AlexNorell/website/content/post/startup-infrastructure-design.md

 ---
 title: "Startup Infrastructure Design"
 date: 2021-05-29T09:57:26-07:00
-draft: true
+draft: false
+tags:
+ - AWS
+ - CI/CD
 ---

 A company asked me to design their infrastructure as part of an interview.
-It is a pretty transparent attempt to get free work, but hey, this actually makes a good post and is a fun exercise.
+This seems like free work, but hey, it makes a good post and is a fun exercise.

-## Prompt
+# Prompt

-### Motivation

 As we scale, we need to streamline our code deployment and infrastructure to be as efficient and robust as possible so that we can iterate quickly.
 These are some of the challenges that you’d be solving.

-### Problem
+## Problem

 1. What tools/processes do you use for cloud infrastructure management, security, and auditing?
 2. We are a small, fast moving startup.
 With this in mind, how would you think about build vs buy?
 3. How would you construct a CI/CD pipeline on AWS with a [React frontend](https://reactjs.org/), [NodeJS backend](https://nodejs.org/en/), and pool of worker jobs?
 4. How would you setup an [ElasticSearch](https://www.elastic.co/elasticsearch/) cluster for search with 100 million records in it, mostly free text across multiple languages?

+# Answers

+I'm going to tackle these questions using only AWS services because I know them and I know that they work well together.
+These questions can be answered in a lot of different ways with varying amounts of development and managements costs associated with them.
+Let's just assume that the cost of going with an AWS provided solution is still less than hiring more engineers to build it all yourself.

 ## Tools